chanGomez/RC-Authentication-FE/README.md

 # 🔐 Authentication App

 A full-stack authentication project that includes robust security features like JWT authentication, Redis-based session management, and user login tracking.
-This project leverages ReactJS for the frontend and Node.js for the backend, with PostgreSQL or MongoDB for persistent data storage.
+This project leverages ReactJS for the frontend and Node.js for the backend, with PostgreSQL for persistent data storage.

 ##  Table of Contents
 - [Features](#features)